 Portfolio Analysis Matrix

-At a very high level, the Portfolio Analysis Matrix is used in the context of business, marketing, finance.
+At a very high level, the Portfolio Analysis Matrix is used in the context of business, finance, strategic management.

 Portfolio Analysis Matrix quadrant descriptions, including examples